featurist/coypu-jvm/README.md

 	  ...
 	}

-otherwise you will have to wait for the full `Configuration.Timeout` in the negitive case.
+otherwise you will have to wait for the full `SessionConfiguration.Timeout` in the negitive case.

 ## More tricks/tips